daytonaio/enterprise-docs/src/content/docs/installation/cluster.md

 ---
 At the moment if you want to install Daytona in cluster mode, reach out [to book a demo call](https://daytona.zapier.app/) with us and we will assist you with the installation.

-Our Daytona ‘Enterprise Solution is a fully scalable and secure development environment management solution - capable of allowing constructive and flowing work across multiple development teams.
+Our Daytona ’Enterprise Solution is a fully scalable and secure development environment management solution - capable of allowing constructive and flowing work across multiple development teams.
 - All features from Daytona Core (Single Node)
 - Identity and access management
 - Scalability / Resource allocation - cluster support (K8s)